 The port and the entire eastern part of the city are experiencing increased traffic in recent years, which means greater congestion, says Christian Bugislaus Carstens, BLIP Systems' marketing manager.
 Approximately 1,000 vehicles arrive at the port each day to deliver or pick up cargo.
 This heavy traffic load affects not only the port but also the community, in which about 10,000 vehicles travel daily.
 This will become increasingly important as a new university hospital is slated for completion in 2020, which will increase traffic in the area around the port by around 13,000 cars per day.
-Therefore, Schmidt says, providing drivers with the ability to choose alternative routes is important.
+Therefore, Schmidt says, providing drivers with the ability to choose alternative routes is essential.

 “For us it is crucial that we are able reach our customers on time, and time is money for us.
 Time is also a key parameter in our quality, enabling us to meet the demands and expectations from our clients.
 It is therefore important that we are able to choose which roads we should select and deselect," says Niels Birk, Terminal Manager for Danske Fragtmænd.

 In 2011, BLIP Systems installed the first BlipTrack sensors on existing poles along the port's internal routes, as well as at the port and on highways leading to the port.
-The sensors works by collecting non-personal data from driver´s mobile devices, such as phones and tablets.
-By re-identifying the devices from multiple sensors, the travel times, dwell times and movement patterns become available.
-Importantly, the solution does not send or track any personal information; it simply monitors the number of Bluetooth devices signals in a given area.
+The sensors work by collecting non-personal data from driver´s mobile devices, such as phones and tablets.
+By re-identifying, the devices from multiple sensors, the travel times, dwell times, and movement patterns become available.
+Importantly, the solution does not send or track any personal information; it merely monitors the number of Bluetooth devices signals in a given area.

 During the next phase of the deployment, the port would like to expand the solution's use to a larger geographic area, so as to analyse traffic flow between the various transportation hubs.
 "The solution would allow us to monitor strange [unusual] traffic and freight patterns," Schmidt says.
 "The good questions often lead to new ideas, but without data, you will have no knowledge."